 - 1. The date on which the serious health condition began - 2.
 The probable duration of the condition - 3.
-If the employee is requesting leave to care for a child, parent, or spouse with a serious health condition, both of the following: - a.
-Statement that the serious health condition warrants the participation of the employee to provide care, such as by providing psychological comfort, arranging for third party care, or directly providing or participating in the medical care of the child, parent, or spouse during a period of the treatment or supervision - b.
-Estimated amount of time the health care provider believes the employee needs to care for the child, parent, or spouse - 4.
-If the employee is requesting leave because of the employee's own serious health condition, a statement that due to the serious health condition, the employee is unable to work at all or is unable to perform one or more essential job functions of the position

-5. If the employee is requesting leave for intermittent treatment or on a reduced work or leave schedule for planned medical treatment, a statement of the medical necessity for the leave, the dates on which treatment is expected to be given, the duration of such treatment, and the expected duration of the leave
+If the employee is requesting leave to care for an eligible family member with a serious health condition, both of the following: - a.
+Statement that the serious health condition warrants the participation of the employee to provide care, such as by providing psychological comfort, arranging for third party care, or directly providing or participating in the medical care of an eligible family member during a period of the treatment or supervision - b.
+Estimated amount of time the health care provider believes the employee needs to care for the eligible family member - 4.
+If the employee is requesting leave because of the employee's own serious health condition, a statement that due to the serious health condition, the employee is unable to work at all or is unable to perform one or more essential job functions of the position - 5.
+If the employee is requesting leave for intermittent treatment or on a reduced work or leave schedule for planned medical treatment, a statement of the medical necessity for the leave, the dates on which treatment is expected to be given, the duration of such treatment, and the expected duration of the leave

 The Superintendent or designee shall not request any genetic information related to an employee except as authorized by law in accordance with the California Genetic Information Nondiscrimination Act of 2011.
+(Government Code 12940)

-When an employee has provided sufficient medical certification to enable the District to determine whether the employee's leave request is FMLA/CFRA-eligible, the Superintendent or designee shall notify the employee within five business days whether the leave is FMLA/CFRA-eligible.
-The Superintendent or designee may also retroactively designate leave as FMLA/CFRA leave as long as appropriate notice is given to the employee and there is no harm or injury to the employee.
+When an employee has provided sufficient medical certification to enable the district to determine whether the employee's leave request is FMLA/CFRA-eligible, the Superintendent or designee shall notify the employee within five business days whether the leave is FMLA/CFRA-eligible.
+The Superintendent or designee may also retroactively designate leave as FMLA/CFRA as long as appropriate notice is given to the employee and there is no harm to the employee.
 (2 CCR 11091; 29 CFR 825.301)

-If the Superintendent or designee has a good faith objective reason to doubt the validity of a certification that accompanies a request for leave for the employee's own serious health condition, the Superintendent or designee may require the employee to obtain a second opinion from a District-approved health care provider, at District expense.
-If the second opinion is contrary to the first, the Superintendent or designee may require the employee to obtain a third medical opinion from a third health care provider approved by both the employee and the District, again at District expense.
+If the Superintendent or designee has a good faith objective reason to doubt the validity of a certification that accompanies a request for leave for the employee's own serious health condition, the Superintendent or designee may require the employee to obtain a second opinion from a district-approved health care provider, at district expense.
+If the second opinion is contrary to the first, the Superintendent or designee may require the employee to obtain a third medical opinion from a third health care provider approved by both the employee and the district, again at district expense.
 The opinion of the third health care provider shall be final and binding.
 (Government Code 12945.2; 2 CCR 11091; 29 USC 2613)